nikhilvirdi/GridLab/README.md

 | Theta* | O(E log V) | Yes |
 | Bi-BFS | O(b^(d/2)) | Yes (unweighted grids) |
 | Greedy | O(E log V) | No |

+## Features

+**Random walls vs. Maze mode.** Random is the default — every cell independently has a 38% chance of being a wall, pure noise with no guaranteed structure.
+Maze mode swaps this for an actual recursive-backtracking generator that carves connected corridors instead of scattered noise, so runs look and behave completely differently: dead ends, winding routes, no random unreachable pockets.

+**Biomes.** Five themed terrains, each with its own movement cost and its own generation algorithm — not just a repainted version of the same noise.
+Plains lays down short winding river segments.
+Desert scatters individual cacti with zero clustering, so they read as sparse plants rather than clumps.
+Swamp and Volcanic both use cellular-automaton clustering (random fill, smoothed into organic blobs over a few passes) at different densities.
+Tundra grows glaciers with a directional flood-fill, so they come out as long winding ridges instead of round islands you can just walk around.
+Only A* and Theta* actually factor the biome's cost into their pathfinding — every other algorithm treats every open cell as equal, same as on Classic.

+**Diagonal movement (4-DIR / 8-DIR).** Toggles whether algorithms can move diagonally instead of just up/down/left/right.
+Corner-cutting is blocked — a diagonal step only works if both orthogonal cells around it are open, so a path can't clip through a wall's corner.
+JPS only supports 4-DIR and Theta* only makes sense in 8-DIR, so selecting either one auto-locks the toggle to whichever mode it needs.

+**Comparison mode.** Runs two algorithms side by side on the exact same grid — walls, start, and end stay perfectly synced between both sides no matter which one you paint on, so the comparison is actually fair.
+RUN BOTH fires both algorithms at once and turns into a STOP button while either is still animating.
+Reroll generates a fresh grid for both sides at once; Clear wipes the current run without touching the walls.

+**Reset, Reroll, and speed.** Reset (the eraser icon) clears the current run — path, visited nodes, stats — without touching the grid itself.
+Reroll generates an entirely new grid.
+The speed slider controls how fast the visualization animates, from a slow step-by-step crawl to near-instant.

 ## Tech Stack